LukeMathWalker/pavex/docs/guide/dependency_injection/cookbook.md

 A generic parameter is **output-driven** if it appears in the output type of a constructor.

+--8<-- "doc_examples/guide/dependency_injection/cookbook/project-output_def.snap"

-If the constructor is fallible, the generic parameter must appear in type of the `Ok` variant.
+If the constructor is fallible, the generic parameter must appear in type of the `Ok` variant to qualify as output-driven.

+--8<-- "doc_examples/guide/dependency_injection/cookbook/project-fallible_output_def.snap"

 If all generic parameters are output-driven, you can register the constructor as if it wasn't generic.
 Pavex will automatically infer the generic parameters based on the scenarios where the constructor is used.

+--8<-- "doc_examples/guide/dependency_injection/cookbook/project-output_registration.snap"

 ### Input-driven generics